StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-5.0.x.md

 !!!
 Danger "*READ FIRST*"

-    1. We strongly recommend you perform a full database backup before updating.
+    1. We strongly recommend you perform a full database backup before upgrading.
 Please follow the [backup instructions](../operations/backup-restore.md).
-    2. Once updated to TheHive 5.1, your TheHive instance cannot be _downgraded_, meaning you cannot go back to TheHive 5.0.x, unless you restore your data from your TheHive 5.0.x backup.
+    2. Once upgraded to TheHive 5.1, your TheHive instance cannot be _downgraded_, meaning you cannot go back to TheHive 5.0.x, unless you restore your data from your TheHive 5.0.x backup.
-    3. When updating an existing TheHive 5.0.x instance, the first start will apply a database evolution (schema and data).
+    3. When upgrading an existing TheHive 5.0.x instance, the first application launch will apply a database evolution (schema and data).
 This operation might take some time depending on your database size.

 ## Overview